Come What(ever) May

 Come What(ever) May is the second studio album by American rock band Stone Sour, released on August 1, 2006, by Roadrunner Records.
 It was recorded and produced by Nick Raskulinecz and the band at Studio 606 in Los Angeles, California.

 Writing for the album began as early as 2003 when vocalist Corey Taylor and guitarist James Root were writing material for their other band, Slipknot.
 In January 2006, Stone Sour began recording their second album, during which time drummer Joel Ekman left the band because of family constraints.
 He was eventually replaced by ex-Soulfly drummer Roy Mayorga who played on all but two tracks on the album.

 Following the release of the album, Stone Sour promoted it for over a year, releasing five singles and touring in the United States, Canada, Japan and several countries in Europe.
 The album received generally positive reviews.
-It was praised for showing a progression in the band's song writing ability and musical style.
+It was praised for showing a progression in the band's songwriting ability and musical style.
 It was also certified Platinum in the United States and the single "30/30-150" was nominated for Best Metal Performance at the 49th Grammy Awards.
 On June 26, 2007, Stone Sour released a special edition version of the album; it included six previously unreleased tracks and a bonus DVD with three music videos and a complete live performance by the band in Moscow.
 It remains their best-selling album to date, mostly due to the success of the single "Through Glass".
 The album became their first to be certified Platinum by the RIAA which occurred on July 21, 2017.